 As a long-time, dyed-in-the-wool social justice warrior, I thought that I had been listening, but I am seeing more and more clearly just how much I was only half-listening, and sometimes actively avoiding listening- deeply, reverently, listening– to the larger conversation around racial inequity and white supremacist culture.
 How often I was missing the message.

 I’m in no way an expert in any of this.
+I can, must, and will learn to listen better.
 This is deeply personal work, and I know that I need the help, guidance, and leadership of the people who have been doing this a lot longer than me.
 Maybe you are someone who has been working at being an anti-racist for a while now, and maybe you are someone who is just starting to see, understand, and unpack what all of this means.
 Wherever you are personally in your own journey, know that there are people who are skilled and ready and willing to support your growth.
 I’ve included some links to resources below:

 RELEASE– Let it allllll out!
 Spend some quality time with your therapist, your besties, your support squad, your spiritual teachers, and talk about what you’re feeling/experiencing.
 Name all the feelings and fears that come up to the surface.
 Release your messy inside stuff.
 Cry hard and ugly.
 Shout loudly.
 Do this with the people who you can trust to be supportive, who can hold space for you without judgement or shaming- NOT with hateful internet trolls (I’ve learned this one the hard way).
 Release expectations from yourself to do things perfectly, to get it “right” the first time, to have all the answers.
 Release the need to be right.
 Release the need for other people to do their work.
 What else can you release?
 What else do you need to let go of?